RyanMullins/Geog461W.SP2014.Labs/Lab2/Handout/Lab2_Handout.md

 ## 3.1 Leaflet.js and MapBox.js

 Leaflet.js is an open-source mapping library created in 2011 by Vladimir Agafonkin, then working at CloudMade.
-It was an extremely lightweight library that handles tile management, basic interaction (panning and zooming), and provides simple classes for various data overlays.
+It is an extremely lightweight library that handles tile management, basic interaction (panning and zooming), and provides simple classes for various data overlays.
 But maybe the biggest advantage of Leaflet was the plug-in support.
 Making plug-ins for Leaflet is incredibly easy, and the community quickly started creating them to handle anything that Leaflet did not support out of the box.

 MapBox.js is one of those plug-ins.
 It was created to simplify the integration process with MapBox services.
 So, if you host your tiles on MapBox, like you did in Part A, you can simply provide a unique ID to the MapBox.js plug-in and it will handle most everything for you.